E-commerce

 What is the checkout conversion rate?

-The checkout conversion rate measures the share of users who start the payment funnel and complete it with a confirmed order.
-Depending on the tools, the starting point varies: cart, start of checkout, entry of contact details, delivery choice.
-The most important thing is not to keep the perfect definition in absolute terms, but a stable definition, understood by the team and comparable over time.
+The checkout conversion rate measures the share of users who start the payment funnel and finish it with a confirmed order.
+Depending on the tools, the starting point varies: cart, checkout start, entering contact details, shipping choice.
+The most important thing is not to hold on to the perfect definition in the abstract, but to use a stable definition that the team understands and that can be compared over time.

-This ratio does not replace the store’s overall conversion rate.
-It answers a different question: once purchase intent is strong enough to enter the funnel, what still prevents the user from going all the way?
-That is why a good overall rate can coexist with weak checkout performance, and vice versa.
+This ratio does not replace the store's overall conversion rate.
+It answers a different question: once purchase intent is strong enough to enter the funnel, what is still preventing the user from going all the way?
+This is why a good overall rate can coexist with a weak checkout, and vice versa.

 Metric